 The upshot is that if you’re paying attention, you can simply go back to your original ad and change the bid amount to a higher level.
 But just as you would at a typical brick-and-mortar auction, you have to be cognizant of the fact that you don’t want to blow your budget.

 Sure, you could say you’ll give Google $1 per click, and that might make your ad pop up all the time.
 However, can you afford this kind of PPC campaign for very long?
-It’s better to increase in smaller increments so that you don’t accidently blow your entire marketing budget on one campaign.
+It’s better to increase in smaller increments so that you don’t accidentally blow your entire marketing budget on one campaign.

 How to improve your PPC bidding skills

-As you get more familiar with PPC bidding, you’ll start to get feel for how high of a bid you’ll need to get the exposure you want.
+As you get more familiar with PPC bidding, you’ll start to get a feel for how high of a bid you’ll need to get the exposure you want.
 We also recommend that you:

 Pay close attention to your analytics and generating reports